biarms/mysql/README.md

 ```
 While
 ```
-# docker run --rm mplatform/mquery biarms/mysql:5.7
+# docker run --rm mplatform/mquery biarms/mysql:5.5
-Image: biarms/mysql:5.7
+Image: biarms/mysql:5.5
- * Manifest List: No
+ * Manifest List: Yes
- * Supports: arm/linux
+ * Supported platforms:
+   - linux/arm/v6
+   - linux/arm64
+   - linux/arm/v7
 ```

-Notices that these images are build on top of official docker images (resin/raspbian for mysql-server 5.5 and ubuntu for mysql-server 5.7), and offer the same 'docker-entry-point' functionality as the official images (including the MYSQL_ROOT_PASSWORD_FILE usefull for docker swarm).
-By the way, the docker-entry-point.sh file embedded in this image is directly downloaded from the official mysql docker repository.
+Notices that these images are build on top of official docker images (resin/raspbian for armv6 and ubuntu for armv7 and arm64), and offer the same 'docker-entry-point' functionality as the official images (including the MYSQL_ROOT_PASSWORD_FILE usefull for docker swarm).
+By the way, the docker-entry-point.sh file embedded in the ubuntu based images is directly downloaded from the official mysql docker repository.

-Conclusions:
-- The 5.7 image was designed to be compliant with arm32v7, and therefore, should be able to run on Raspberry Pi (2 and 3), Odroid, Orange PI, etc. But NOT with a Raspberry Pi 1.
-- However, the 5.5 image was designed to be compliant with arm32v6, and therefore, should be able to run on any ARM devices, including Raspberry Pi 1 and Raspberry pi Zero.

 As these docker images were created to mimic as much as possible the official mysql build, the official 'mysql' readme (generated in [docker-library/docs](https://github.com/docker-library/docs) and specifically in [docker-library/docs/mysql](https://github.com/docker-library/docs/tree/master/mysql)) should be fully applicable.

 To pull this image from [docker hub/docker cloud](https://hub.docker.com/r/biarms/mysql/):
 ```
-$ docker pull biarms/mysql:5.5 # for arm32v6 OS, like RPI0 or RPI1
+$ docker pull biarms/mysql:5.5 # should work on any arm device
-$ docker pull biarms/mysql:5.7 # for arm32v7 OS, like RPI2, RPI3, ODROID-XU4, Orange Pi, etc.
 ```

 ## Test of this image on different ARM boxes: